MananAgr2003/DensityFrontendIntern/README.md

 Manan Agrawal Density Assessment!

+# Very Important Points

+Use "Npm install --legacy-peer-deps" (I Have Used Some Old MUI library)

 Do Not Open This Project On Mobile Devices (please).

 A dynamic and interactive project powered by Next.js, Tailwind CSS, ChatGPT, and GreenSock Animation Platform.